riceissa/analytics-table/README.md

 # Analytics table for Vipul Naik's projects

-TODO:

-- add instructions for generating email address to add to GA accounts

 ## Project layout

 - `fetch_pageviews.py`: this script queries Google Analytics using its API, and